pablobvch/react-frontend-min/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 All documentation related with Create React App apply to this project and can be used in term of running it.

+## Url Website

+The website has been deployed on the following url from [Netlify](https://react-frontend-min.netlify.app/)

 ## Tests and Components

 In this project you will find `/src/components/` directory.
 Devs are going to find components there and Each of them represents a test.